HKoon/infinite-tales-rpg/DEPLOYMENT.md

 2. Uses dynamic environment imports instead of static imports
 3. Falls back to `NODE_ENV` or 'development' if platform-specific variables are unavailable

+#### Runtime Issues
+If you encounter runtime errors in production:

+**Vercel Analytics/Speed Insights 404 errors:**
+- The project automatically detects the deployment platform
+- Vercel analytics only load when actually running on Vercel domains
+- No action needed - these warnings are harmless on other platforms

+**Stream Controller Errors (msedge-tts):**
+- Enhanced error handling prevents crashes from closed stream controllers
+- Graceful degradation when TTS streams are interrupted
+- Automatic cleanup of resources on stream cancellation

 #### TailwindCSS Build Issues
 If you encounter TailwindCSS-related build errors:
 1. Ensure TailwindCSS is in devDependencies